higuseonhye/personal-ai-research-os/README.md

 1. Subclass `AISystem` in `system_registry/systems/`.
 2. Register in `get_default_registry()` in `system_registry/registry.py`.
 3. Optionally extend `ProblemCompiler` so new systems appear in `suggested_systems`.

-## License

-Use and modify for personal or internal research.
-Add a license file if you redistribute.